ropensci/rangr/.github/CONTRIBUTING.md

 This outlines how to propose a change to rangr.

+Note that this package is in an initially stable state of development, with a great deal of active subsequent development envisioned.

 ## Fixing typos

 You can fix typos, spelling mistakes, or grammatical errors in the documentation directly using the GitHub web interface, as long as the changes are made in the *source* file.